shlokgudadhe/gamingagentsapi/README.md

 # Gaming Agents API

 The Gaming Agents API is a conversational backend service that powers emotionally rich, persona-driven chat experiences.
-It enables interactions through unique personas and structured activity formats using FastAPI, CrewAI, and Gemini-based LLMs.
+It enables interactions through unique personas and structured activity formats using CrewAI and Gemini-based LLMs.

 This API is built to serve creative applications such as virtual companionship, reflective journaling, romantic simulations, cultural exchanges, and role-play activities with intelligent agents.